Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Relaxation regimes of cavity QED

 In Fig. \ref{fig:2}(a) we show the Liouvillan gap as a function of the light-matter coupling and the dipole asymmetry, $\lambda (g, \epsilon )$.

-At small light-matter coupling $g \sim 0$, the effect of increasing $\epsilon$ is to make the dipole an eigenstate of $s_x$, decreasing the value of the matrix element in the dipole transition rate in Eq. \eqref{eq:therm_rates}.
-However the vanishing matrix element is compensated by the increasing energy difference between the dipole levels, giving larger controbution from the radiative spectral density of the bath, $J_{\rm rad}\sim \omega^3$.
-This can be seen by explicitly computing the dipole transition rate using the bare uncoupled dipole states in Eq. \eqref{eq:bare_uncoupled_dipole_states}, for which we have
+At small light-matter coupling $g \sim 0$, the effect of increasing $\epsilon$ is to progressively rotate the dipole eigenstates from the $s_z$-basis to the $s_x$-basis, decreasing the value of the matrix element in the dipole transition rate in Eq. \eqref{eq:therm_rates}.
+However the vanishing matrix element is compensated by the increasing energy difference between the dipole levels, giving larger contribution from the radiative spectral density of the bath, $J_{\rm rad}\sim \omega^3$.
+This can be seen by explicitly computing the dipole transition rate at $g=0$ using the bare uncoupled dipole states in Eq. \eqref{eq:bare_uncoupled_dipole_states}, for which we have